-- Reduce the electricity consumption of our company relative to data growth on our network by 60% by 2020 (baseline of 2013).
+- Reduce the electricity consumption of our company relative to data traffic on our network by 60% by 2020 (baseline of 2013).

 Ethical and Responsible Supply Chain

-We outline our citizenship & sustainability expectations in our Principles of Conduct for Suppliers, which covers topics including sustainable business practices, diversity, conflict minerals, ethics and labor rights.
+We outline expectations in our Principles of Conduct for Suppliers, which covers topics including sustainable business practices, diversity, conflict minerals, ethics and labor rights.
 Suppliers are required to acknowledge these principles as part of the annual supplier sustainability assessment.
 Additionally, every new contract agreement with suppliers requires that they acknowledge the principles.